 In addition to assumed and ceded reinsurance arrangements, the Company may also have exposure to some financial guaranty insurers and reinsurers (i.e., monolines) in other areas.
-Second-to-pay insured par outstanding represents transactions the Company has assumed primarily from its affiliates, AGM and AGC, where such affiliate's policy insures bonds that were previously insured by other monolines.
+Second-to-pay insured par outstanding represents transactions the Company has assumed primarily from its affiliates, AGM and AGC, where such affiliate's policy insures bonds that were previously insured by third party insurers and reinsurers.
 The Company underwrites such transactions based on the underlying insured obligation without regard to the primary insurer.